 There are many videos and publications about stroke care available online.
 Below are some of the resources that we recommend.
 Click here to find additional resources that have been created to support stroke survivors, families, and caregivers in response to the COVID-19 pandemic.

-The Heart and Stroke Foundation's Canadian Partnership for Stroke Recovery has put together this review of over 90 assessment tools useful in stroke rehabilitation.
-There are also online educational modules with practical information.
-Click here for the Stroke Engine website
+This site reviews over 90 assessment tools useful in stroke rehabilitation.
+It also includes online educational modules with practical information.
+The Canadian Partnership for Stroke Recovery

-Prepared by the Heart and Stroke Foundation, this booklet is for young adults, their families and caregivers.
+This booklet is for young adults, their families and caregivers.
 It is intended to complement other stroke resources.
-Click here to read.
+Heart and Stroke Foundation

-This guidebook was produced by the Heart and Stroke Foundation for adults who have had a stroke.
+This guidebook was created for adults who have had a stroke.
 Caregivers, family members and friends may also find helpful strategies to support loved ones in their recovery and return to daily life.
-Click here to read.
+Heart and Stroke Foundation

 Currently, many health appointments are being offered online and not in person.
 This guide will help you make the most of that time.
 The Heart and Stroke Foundation